mikepthomas/projects/_posts/eurorack-modular-synth.md

 ![Envelope Installed in the Case](/assets/blog/eurorack-modular-synth/envelope-installed.jpg)

-`Quantity` is for 1 unit, kit contains enough parts for 2 units.
+`Quantity` is for 1 unit, each kit contains enough parts for 2 units, therefore I have 4.

 #### PCB